 We can split witchcraft into two denominations, those that practice as natural healers, for the greater good of others.
 Being at one and preserving and respecting the environment being in touch with the elements, seasons and planets.
 Sometimes also referred to as white magic

-In contrast to the other side of witchcraft, of what we could describe as black magic, entering the realms of the dark occult that has more sinister associations.
+In contrast to the other side of witchcraft, what we could describe as black magic, enters the realms of the dark occult and has more sinister associations.

 Depending upon what century you lived in, or what religion you followed, one of two things; wise natural healers, or nasty evil sorcerers.
 The term Witch Hunt is exactly what happened to pagan witches.
 The perception, all witches were bad, so tortured, burnt and eradicated.
 This was happening to thousands from the mid-1400s to around the 1660s.

-In 1486 the book “Malleus Maleficarum” translated “The Hammer of Witches” German authors was a manual how to hunt witches.
+In 1486 the book “Malleus Maleficarum” translated as “The Hammer of Witches” by German authors was a manual on how to hunt witches.
 Germany had one of the highest statistical rates of witch execution.
-This book sold for 100yrs and was very popular.
-Christians and Catholics in time were anti-witch.
+This book sold for 100 years and was very popular.
+Christians and Catholics at the time were anti-witch.

-Some might say but what evidence is there to show that these people were being culled on mass.
+Some might say but what evidence is there to show that these people were being culled in mass?
 In USA 1647 Alse Young was the first person executed for witchcraft.
 Hatred spread to other parts of the USA it was not just Europe, Germany had one of the highest rates of Witch culling.

-A legal trial in 1692 in the USA “Salem Witch trials”, concerned the case of children who were displaying chronic symptoms and thought to be victims of witchcraft.
+A legal trial in 1692 in the USA “Salem Witch Trials”, concerned the case of children who were displaying chronic symptoms and thought to be victims of witchcraft.
 Other people contracted these symptoms, and it’s now thought to have been the poison of a fungus life had exposed them to.
-150 odd people executed by this misjudgement.
+150-odd people were executed by this misjudgement.